peyrona/mingle/README.md

 > 6. Go to #3

  **I am an experienced Linux user or a developer**
-> Have a look at the script 'run.sh' for lots of information about how to use all the tools that form MSP.
+> Have a look at the script 'run.sh', there is a lot of information about how to use all the MSP tools.

  **What license has Mingle?**